 Chocolate, as the Roelandts' son, Tanguy (pictured), recalls today, is not really a gastronomic tradition in Provence either, where the local palate prefers candied fruit and other sweetmeats.

-But his father (who once ran an advertising agency) embarked on an intensive marketing drive to persuade local stores to stock their products, and eventually the couple opened their own first shop in Puyricard.
+But his father (who once ran an advertising agency) embarked on an intensive marketing drive.
+He persuaded local stores to stock their products, and eventually the couple opened their own first shop in Puyricard.

-Today the Puyricard business has expanded exponentially, with a network of shops in South East France, plus one in Toulouse and two in Paris, selling some 100 different types of chocolates.
+Today the business has expanded exponentially, with a network of stores in South East France, as well as Toulouse and Paris, selling some 100 different types of chocolates.

-About 70 per cent of them are moulded chocolates with fillings of ganache, praline, caramel or liqueur.
-Selected celebrity chocs are decorated with speckles of 22 carat gold (pictured top left).
-In a nod to provençal culture, Puyricard also produces the classic Aix speciality, calissons.
+Most of them are moulded chocolates with fillings of ganache, praline, caramel or liqueur.
+Selected celebrity chocs are decorated with specks of 24 carat gold (pictured top left).
+In a nod to provençal culture, Puyricard also produces the classic Aix speciality, the calisson.

-It's open to children over the age of ten, and the factory is accessible to visitors of restricted mobility.
+The tour is open to children over the age of ten, and the factory is accessible to visitors of restricted mobility.
+Various levels of chocolate-making lessons and courses are available too.

-These are held all year round, except November and December.
-Then the factory is working at top speed to meet the Christmas rush, when it scores 42 per cent of its total annual sales, with another mini-peak around Easter, according to Tanguy, who now runs the family business.
+They are held all year round, except November and December.
+Then the factory is working at top speed to meet the Christmas rush, when it scores 42 per cent of its total annual sales, with another mini-peak around Easter.

 Click here to read about tours of the Léonard Parli calisson factory, also just outside Aix.